 Pot producer Canopy's loss narrows on cost cuts, higher demand

-The company, which sells a range of products from dried flowers to gummies, chocolates and drinks mixed with weed, slashed total operating expenses by 73% to C$243 million ($201.76 million) in the period.
+The company, which sells a range of products from dried flowers to gummies, chocolates and drinks mixed with weed, slashed total operating expenses by 73% in the quarter.

-Its revenue surged 38% to C$148.4 million as demand rose for weed from customers staying at home during lockdowns.
-Analysts had expected a figure of C$151.8 million, according to Refinitiv IBES estimate data.
+Its revenue surged 38% to C$148.4 million thanks to a rise in demand from customers using weed products for recreation and entertainment during lockdowns.

+But the revenue figure missed a Refinitiv IBES estimate of C$151.8 million, hit by weakness in its international cannabis business that suffered from coronavirus-induced store closures.

+The company is "a little concerned" that the restrictions, especially in Canada, will continue to impact its current-quarter performance, Chief Executive Officer David Klein told Reuters in an interview.

-Canopy posted an adjusted loss before interest, taxation, depreciation and amortization of C$94 million ($78.02 million), compared with C$102 million a year earlier.
+The cost cuts helped in narrowing its adjusted loss before interest, taxation, depreciation and amortization to C$94 million ($78.02 million) in the three months to March 31, from a loss of C$102 million a year earlier.

-The cannabis industry, among the winners of the pandemic, is now benefiting from rising expectations for federal marijuana reform in the United States as many states legalize its use.
+The company said its focus is now firmly on the U.S. market where expectations are rising for federal marijuana reform after many states legalized its use.

-Canopy reiterated that it expected to turn profitable on an adjusted basis in fiscal year 2022.

 ($1 = 1.2044 Canadian dollars)